Best RX 5500 XT Graphics Cards For eSport Titles

 In terms of construction, Gigabyte has done a good job of not making this card feel cheap.
 While it does feature a plastic construction, it is built quite well and feels solid.
 The backplate is also quite sturdy.
 It’s also a bit smaller than most dual-fan cards, so you might be able to stick it into an old pre-built PC.

 Thermals are also quite good, and I’ve never had any complaints with Gigabyte’s fans failing.
+All in all, this variant seems to be the best value RX 5500 XT card out there.
 With that said, this certain card does tend to have a bit of coil whine, which is definitely strange.

 Never have I ever come across a graphics card that was so aptly named.
-The XFX 5600 XT Thicc Pro II is a card that is massive in size and performance.
+The XFX 5500 XT Thicc Pro II is a card that is massive in size and performance.
 While it may be a struggle to fit into smaller cases, the added size could provide some key benefits.
+At first glance, the Thicc II Pro is the best looking RX 5500 XT card on our list.

 First off, this is one of those cards that can be found for a bit cheaper than its usual pricing, so in terms of value its a good buy.
 The design is a bit different compared to all the other graphics cards out there.
 There isn’t any RGB here, but the whole matte black look paired with the curved edges give it a compelling look.
 If I was putting together an all blackout build, this would be my go-to card.